Nanotyrannus: Classification

+The classification of Nanotyrannus has varied over time, with some studies suggesting that it was a sister taxon to Tyrannosaurus, while others have interpreted it as either a basal tyrannosauroid or an albertosaurine.
 In their 2025 paper, Zanno and Napoli conducted two phylogenetic analyses using an extensive novel dataset focused on sampling tyrannosauroids.
 Both recovered Nanotyrannus as a member of the Eutyrannosauria in a new clade deemed the Nanotyrannidae, which is the sister taxon to the Tyrannosauridae.
 As such, it is only distantly related to 'derived' tyrannosaurines like Tyrannosaurus.
 However, the exact resolution of taxa within and in relation to the Nanotyrannidae differs between both analyses.
 The first, a maximum parsimony analysis (shown below as Topology A) recovered the 'mid'-Cretaceous taxon Moros intrepidus as the sister taxon to the Nanoyrannus lethaeus holotype ("Jane", BMRP 2002.4.1), while all other specimens (Nanotyrannus lancensis) were recovered in an unresolved polytomous clade.
 The second, a Bayesian inference analysis implementing a fossilized birth–death (BI-FBD) model (shown below as Topology B), placed Moros outside as a non-eutyrannosaurian as the sister to Timurlengia.
-Meanwhile, the Appalachian tyrannosauroids Appalachiosaurus and Dryptosaurus were found as the successive earliest-divering branches within the Nanotyrannidae.
+Meanwhile, the Appalachian tyrannosauroids Appalachiosaurus and Dryptosaurus were found as the successive earliest-diverging branches within the Nanotyrannidae.
 Referencing this analysis, Zanno and Napoli suggested that the most recent common ancestor (MRCA) between Nanotyrannidae and Tyrannosauridae may have lived roughly 103 million years ago, around the time of the formation of the Western Interior Seaway.
 The formation of the seaway may have resulted in their divergence, with tyrannosaurids inhabiting the western island continent of Laramidia, and nanotyrannids inhabiting the eastern island continent of Appalachia.
 The authors noted that further testing and more data would be required to support the results of one analysis over the other.